The Moment Gray Hair Stops Being Something to Fix

 It’s a variable to work with.

-And the decision isn’t about whether to cover or not.
+And the decision isn’t about whether to cover.

 It’s about choosing an approach that fits how you want your hair—and your life—to function.